tclark/op-intermediate-app-dev/21-network-sockets/21-network-sockets.md

   1. Get at least two bytes in an input buffer.
   2. Process the preheader and remove it from the buffer.
   3. Collect enough bytes in the buffer to hold the header.
   4. Process the header and remove its bytes from the buffer.
   5. Collect the bytes for the body and process it.
-  6. Send the message.

 At this point we probably have enough structure to warrant a `Message` class.
 What methods should it have?